spack/spack/lib/spack/docs/build_systems/intelpackage.rst

-Briefly, the ``compilers.yaml`` files combine C and Fortran compilers of a specific vendor release and define each such set as a Spack spec that in this case has the form ``intel@version``.
-The entry then determines how this spec is resolved, via either a ``paths`` or ``modules`` tokens, to the specific pre-installed compiler version on the system.
+Briefly, the ``compilers.yaml`` files combine C and Fortran compilers of a specific vendor release and define each such set as a Spack spec that in this case always has the form ``intel@compilerversion``.
+The entry determines how this spec is resolved, via ``paths`` and/or ``modules`` tokens, to the specific pre-installed compiler version on the system.

-The following example illustrates how to integrate the 2017 Intel compiler suite, which outside of Spack is activated by users of the example system as ``module load intel/17``.
+The following example illustrates how to integrate the 2017 Intel compiler suite, which outside of Spack was activated by users of the example system as ``module load intel/17``.
 Since Spack must be rather more picky about versions, we must specify full versions and complete modulefile names in the relevant ``compilers.yaml`` entry: